 - 1 cup cranberries, fresh or frozen

-- Line a cookie sheet with aluminum foil and preheat the oven to 450 F.
+- Line a cookie sheet with aluminum foil.
+Brush with oil, and preheat the oven to 450 F.

 - Put all the ingredients except the cranberries in a medium bowl, and gently stir to combine.
 Spread evenly in the pan.